dsr-lab/QACNNnet/README.md

 # QACNNnet
-This repository contains a project whose goal is to solve a very interesting and challenging NLP task: Question Answering.
+This repository contains a project whose goal is to solve an interesting and challenging NLP task: Question Answering.

 ## Description